 Search Engine Registration Packages

-The email provides a link to another website offering Search Engine Registration services with price ranging from $47 to $297.
+The email links to another website offering Search Engine Registration services with prices ranging from $47 to $297.
 You can see a screenshot of the packages below:

 Google confirms these are a scam

-John Mueller, webmaster trends analyst at Google, commented:
+John Mueller, a webmaster trends analyst at Google, commented:

 Spam from DomainRegList?
 Ignore scams like “Domain name search engine registration,” which nobody needs — your site shows up in search just fine without it.